 Can you see the power in this?

-Several of the Flourish tools involve identifying what you're feeling, so this handy little download is a great help to have on hand if you're planning on using them.
+Several of the Flourish tools involve identifying what you're feeling, so this handy little download is a great help to have on hand if you're planning to use them.
 And if you do the Flourishing Life Blueprint online program you'll need to download it too, as this program includes and uses all of the Flourish tools.

 Even if you do none of our programs, it can be immensely helpful.
 So give it a go and let us know how you found it.